cdotstout/Vulkan-Loader/README.md

 This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.

-See COPYRIGHT.txt for a full list of licenses used in this repository.
+See LICENSE.txt for a full list of licenses used in this repository.

 ## Acknowledgements